nathan-bottomley/eleventy-plugin-podcaster/docs/optional-features.md

 ## Drafts

 If `handleDrafts` is set to `true`, the plugin will allow you to designate posts as drafts by including `draft: true` in their front matter (or elsewhere in the data cascade).
-By default, drafts will be included in the build when Eleventy is running in `serve` or `watch` mode, but will be excluded otherwise.
-You can override the default behaviour by setting the `BUILD_DRAFTS` environment variable to `true` or `false`.
+By default, drafts will be included in the build when Eleventy is running in `serve` or `watch` mode, but will be excluded in `build` mode.
+You can override this default behaviour by setting the `BUILD_DRAFTS` environment variable to `true` or `false`.

 ## Excerpts